mozzius/community-handles/README.md

 ### 1. Fork this repository

-Fork this repository to your own GitHub account.
+Fork this repository to your own GitHub account, and clone it to your local machine.

 ### 2. Add the project to Vercel